 I suppose the mostly likely explanation is that it was just a missile failure.
 Or some kind of extraterrestrial hypnotism device.
 I can’t say.
 Regardless, seeing that in the night sky would be something else, don’t you think?

 A Wormhole Over Norway?

 One last thing.
-While I don’t believe the “anomaly” over Norway was a wormhole or anything, I can’t help but share the following videos that raise the possibility.
-Take a look.
+While I don’t personally believe the “anomaly” over Norway was a wormhole, I can’t help but share the following video that raises the possibility.
+Take a look: